 I moved to Rome one year later and to Milan one year after that.
 Getting to know Milan wasn’t easy.
 It’s not as in your face as, say, Rome’s ruins or Venice’s canals; Milan is hidden, so you really have to peel back the layers in order to open the city’s ubiquitous imposing closed doors.
 If you give Milan a chance, I swear you’ll love my adopted city as much as I do.

 Pre-Italy, I spent nearly a decade on New York City’s restaurant and hospitality scene, doing everything from waiting tables to public relations to special events.
-Here in Italy, I have worked as a contributor to Kitchen Aid’s Serious About Food blog and I was the food and travel editor at Dolce & Gabbana’s now dearly departed e-zine Swide, and I have written for The Financial Times, Conde Nast Traveler, Food Republic and Fathom.
-I’m one of the founders of Sauce Milan and am currently the editorial content manger at Musement.
-You’ll find more of my articles on Musement’s blog!
-I’ve been blogging since I moved to Italy in 2013; my first blog was called Romesick and Loving It, and A Signorina in Milan was born in 2016, for which I coupled recycled Romesick content with lots of new stuff.
+Here in Italy, I have worked as a contributor to Kitchen Aid’s Serious About Food blog and was the food and travel editor at Dolce & Gabbana’s now dearly departed e-zine Swide.
+I’m currently the editorial content manager at Musement, and I have written for The Financial Times, Conde Nast Traveler, Food Republic, Fathom, 1820 Magazine and Liquor.com.

 Thank you so much for reading!
 If you feel like saying ciao, drop me a line: jaclyn (at) asignorinainmilan.com.
 I’ll respond…I promise!